-Serum leucine aminopeptidase is a test that measures how much of this protein is in your blood.
+Serum leucine aminopeptidase is a test that measures how much of the enzyme is in your blood.

 Serum leucine aminopeptidase

-Your health care provider may tell you to stop taking any drugs that could affect the test.
-Drugs that can affect the results of this test include estrogen and progesterone.
-Never stop taking any medicine without first talking to your doctor.
+Drugs that can affect the results include estrogen and progesterone.
+Never stop taking any of your medicines without first talking to your doctor.

-This test is done only rarely, because other tests, such as gamma glutamyl transpeptidase are as accurate and are more easily available.
+This test is not done very often.
+Other tests, such as gamma glutamyl transpeptidase, are as accurate and easier to get.

 - Male: 80 to 200 U/mL

 Normal value ranges may vary slightly.
 Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your test results.

 Veins and arteries vary in size so it may be harder to get a blood sample in one person than another.